Analysis of chaos and regularity in the open Dicke model: CONVERGENCE OF EIGENVALUES AND EIGENSTATES OF THE OPEN DICKE MODEL

-To explain deeper our convergence criterion, we focus on a single truncation value, the higher one $n_{\max}=60$, for which we have obtained $N_{\text{CES}}=11030,9165$ converged eigenstates (eigenvalues) for the cases $\gamma=0.2,1$ with a tolerance value $\Delta=10^{-3}$.
-In Fig.~\ref{fig:RegularSpectrum} we show the case $\gamma=0.2$, where the complex spectrum ordered by the eigenvalue absolute value $|\lambda_{k}|$ is presented in panel (a1), where the black dots represent the complete set of eigenvalues, while the blue dots represent the converged ones.
+To visualize explicitly the convergence criterion in the eigenstate wave functions, we focus on the single truncation value $n_{\max}=60$, for which we obtained $N_{\text{CES}}=11030,9165$ converged eigenstates (eigenvalues) for $\gamma=0.2,1$ with a tolerance value $\Delta=10^{-3}$.
+In Fig.~\ref{fig:RegularSpectrum} we show the case $\gamma=0.2$, where the complex spectrum ordered by the eigenvalue absolute value $|\lambda_{k}|$ is presented in Fig.~\ref{fig:RegularSpectrum}~(a).
+In this panel, the black dots represent the complete set of eigenvalues, while the blue dots represent the converged ones.

-Panels (a2)-(a3) in Fig.~\ref{fig:RegularSpectrum} show the convergence criterion computed for all eigenstates $|\lambda_{k}\rangle\rangle$ (see Eqs.~\eqref{eqn:ConvergenceCriterion1}~and~\eqref{eqn:ConvergenceCriterion2}).
+Figures~\ref{fig:RegularSpectrum}~(b1) and~\ref{fig:RegularSpectrum}~(b2) show the convergence criterion computed for all eigenstates $|\lambda_{k}\rangle\rangle$ [see Eqs.~\eqref{eqn:ConvergenceCriterion1}~and~\eqref{eqn:ConvergenceCriterion2}].
 In the same way, the black dots represent the criterion computed for all the set of eigenstates, while the blue dots for the converged ones.
-In these panels a fraction of eigenstates for which the criterion is apparently fulfilled can be seen beyond $k=15000$ and even for the region $k>10000$, where the lack of convergence arises.
-Nevertheless, to avoid ambiguities by selecting them, and recalling that they are ordered with the increasing eigenvalue absolute value $|\lambda_{k}|$, we select them until the first eigenstate does not fulfill the criterion, discarding the remaining ones.
+In these panels, a fraction of eigenstates for which the criterion is apparently fulfilled can be seen beyond $k=15000$ and even for the region $k>10000$, where the lack of convergence arises.
+Nevertheless, to avoid ambiguities by selecting them, and recalling that they are ordered by the increasing eigenvalue absolute value $|\lambda_{k}|$, we select them until the first eigenstate does not fulfill the criterion, discarding the remaining ones.

-In Fig.~\ref{fig:RegularSpectrum}~(b1) we show the spectrum in the complex plane, where it is more obvious the region of the well-converged spectrum as a stain.
-In this panel and panels (a1)-(a3), a 3D diamond representing a particular eigenvalue (eigenstate) with label $k=6000$ is shown.
-In panels (b2)-(b3) we show its wave function projections over the Liouville basis (see Eqs.~\eqref{eqn:EigenstateWaveFunction1}~and~\eqref{eqn:EigenstateWaveFunction2}), where we can see, as we have argued previously, that the wave function is contained in the truncated Liouville space for both projections, ensuring this way its convergence.
+In Fig.~\ref{fig:RegularSpectrum}~(c) we show the spectrum in the complex plane.
+In this panel and panels (a) and (b1)-(b2), a 3D diamond, representing a particular eigenvalue (eigenstate) with label $k=6000$, is shown.
+In Figs.~\ref{fig:RegularSpectrum}~(d1) and~\ref{fig:RegularSpectrum}~(d2) we show the wave function of this selected eigenstate projected over the Liouville basis [see Eqs.~\eqref{eqn:EigenstateWaveFunction1}~and~\eqref{eqn:EigenstateWaveFunction2}], where we can see that the wave function is completely contained in the truncated Liouville space for both projections.